matthiasdiener/matthiasdiener.github.io/cv.md

 # Work Experience

 - **Research Scientist in Computer Science**, August 2021 -- present.
-	*University of Illinois Urbana-Champaign*.
+	*National Center for Supercomputing Applications (NCSA), University of Illinois Urbana-Champaign*.
     - Research in scientific and research computing for the development and implementation of software, tools and computational algorithms on current and forthcoming HPC platforms.
     - *Determinism and reproducibility*: Developed data structures and algorithms for the deterministic and reproducible execution of distributed applications.
     - *Performance*: Developed methods to profile, track, and improve the compile time and runtime performance of distributed applications.
     - *Memory*: Developed methods to detect, track, and fix memory leaks in distributed applications.

 - **Postdoctoral researcher in Computer Science**, January 2017 -- July 2021.
-	*University of Illinois Urbana-Champaign*.
+	*Coordinated Science Laboratory (CSL) and National Center for Supercomputing Applications (NCSA), University of Illinois Urbana-Champaign*.
     - *Memory affinity improvements in parallel systems:* Developed automatic mapping mechanisms to detect and optimize the memory access behavior of parallel applications, drastically improving performance and energy efficiency.
     - *Heterogeneous computing:* Designed a model for heterogeneous CPU+GPU computing with an adaptive load balancing scheme to distribute work.